-So without further ado, let’s get started on these 10 time-tested profile building strategies and nail your university application!
+So without further ado, let’s get started on these 10 time-tested profile-building strategies and nail your university application!

-One of most valued co-curricular activities, working on projects is a great way to build your profile.
+One of the most valued co-curricular activities, working on projects is a great way to build your profile.

 The projects you work on don’t necessarily have to be a part of your curriculum.
 You can pick any subject you like, maybe get a partner, tap into all the resources you need, and start working on it.

 If you get stuck or need any help, you can always go to your mentors or teachers for help.

 Besides, if you get really good in a particular field, you can start freelancing for your peers (more on this point later :P)!

 Universities look for students with a certain set of skills.
 And unfortunately, the curriculum does not cover everything you need to know.

 As a result, students who have real interest in their subjects end up looking for sources online.
 They pick up trending courses and get certifications.